Crypto News

 1. Predictable costs: 0.1-0.5% spreads vs 1.5-3% on volatile assets

-2. No tax events (in some jurisdictions): Spending $1 USDC that you acquired at $1 = $0 capital gain
+2. No tax events (in some jurisdictions): Spending $1 USDC that you acquired at $1 creates $0 capital gain

-3. International travel: USDC is effectively "digital USD" accepted globally
+3. International travel: USDC tracks the dollar and is accepted globally

 4. Yield opportunities: Park stables in DeFi, earn 4-8% APY, spend as needed